 Note also that suspicionless stops of individuals may be lawful where the circumstances are so compelling that the warrantless search is objectively reasonable under the Fourth Amendment.
 See Brigham City, Utah v.
 Stuart, 547 U.S. 398, 399 (2006) (emergency aid doctrine).

-Police may not enter a home or its curtilage to look at a vehicle without a warrant unless some other warrant exception applies.
+Police may not enter a home or its curtilage to look at a vehicle without a warrant unless a warrant exception applies.
 Collins v.
 Virginia, 584 U.S. ___ (2018).

 Evidence was discovered during: